Kong/developer.konghq.com/app/gateway/traffic-control/proxy.md

 1. {{site.base_gateway}} listens for HTTP traffic on its configured proxy port(s) (`8000` and `8443` by default) and L4 traffic on explicitly configured `stream_listen` ports.
 1. {{site.base_gateway}} will evaluate any incoming HTTP request or L4 connection against the Routes you have configured and try to find a matching one.
+For more details about how {{site.base_gateway}} handles routing, see the [Routes entity](/gateway/entities/route/).
 1. If multiple Routes match, the {{site.base_gateway}} router then orders all defined Routes by their priority and uses the highest priority matching Route to handle a request.
 1. If a given request matches the rules of a specific route, {{site.base_gateway}} will run any global, Route, or Service [plugins]() before it proxies the request.
-They are run in the following order: Route, Service <!--when does the global config get run?--> These configured plugins will run their `access` phase, which you can find more information about in the [Plugin development guide][plugin-development-guide].
+Plugins configured on Routes run before those configured on Services.
+These configured plugins will run their `access` phase, which you can find more information about in the [Plugin development guide][plugin-development-guide].
 1. {{site.base_gateway}} implements [load balancing]() capabilities to distribute proxied requests across a pool of instances of an upstream service.
 1. Once {{site.base_gateway}} has executed all the necessary logic (including plugins), it is ready to forward the request to your upstream service.
-This is done via Nginx's [`ngx_http_proxy_module`][ngx-http-proxy-module].
+This is done via Nginx's [`ngx_http_proxy_module`](https://nginx.org/docs/http/ngx_http_proxy_module.html).
 1. {{site.base_gateway}} receives the response from the upstream service and sends it back to the downstream client in a streaming fashion.
 At this point, {{site.base_gateway}} executes subsequent plugins added to the route and/or service that implement a hook in